 Naomi Smith grew up in Middlesbrough and still lives in the local area.
 She has 10 years' experience running large-scale transformation and improvement programmes in Local Government.

-Naomi has a particular interest in nurturing Gifted and Talented students at Macmillan and is a member of the Teaching and Learning Committee.
+Naomi has a particular interest in nurturing Gifted and Talented students at Macmillan and has supported Post 16 students with applications to the most competitive universities.